WPManageNinja/wpsocialninja-docs/guide/troubleshooting/facebook-feeds-not-updating-or-missing-posts-social-feeds-wp-social-ninja.md

 Share posts from public sources: If you share posts from other public Facebook pages or sources, they will appear in your feed.
 Avoid sharing from personal profiles or restricted pages.

-## &nbsp;2.
-Some Posts Are Being Filtered Out
+## 2. Some Posts Are Being Filtered Out

 If certain posts are missing, it could be due to filtering settings in WPSocialNinja.

 ### Check the Following Settings

 Go to WPSocialNinja and then select **Templates** from the navbar.
-Now, find the Facebook Feed Template where you’re facing the issue.
-Click on the **Edit** button of that feed to open its settings options.&nbsp;
+Now, find the Facebook Feed Template where you're facing the issue.
+Click on the **Edit** button of that feed to open its settings options.

 ![image](/guide/public/images/troubleshooting/facebook-feeds-not-updating-or-missing-posts-social-feeds-wp-social-ninja/image-1.png)

-Filters: Under the **General** section, you’ll find the **Filter** option for your posts.
-Check the filter settings for Post Types under the **Display Posts With** dropdown menu.&nbsp;
+Filters: Under the **General** section, you'll find the **Filter** option for your posts.
+Check the filter settings for Post Types under the **Display Posts With** dropdown menu.

-Below this, you’ll also see some additional settings, make sure to check if you’ve applied any filters that exclude posts with specific words or phrases.
+Below this, you'll also see some additional settings, make sure to check if you've applied any filters that exclude posts with specific words or phrases.

 ![image](/guide/public/images/troubleshooting/facebook-feeds-not-updating-or-missing-posts-social-feeds-wp-social-ninja/image.png)

-## &nbsp;3.
-Missing Posts Have Audience Restrictions
+## 3. Missing Posts Have Audience Restrictions

 Facebook allows you to set audience restrictions on posts, which can prevent them from being displayed outside of Facebook.